appcelerator-forks/JiriChara.titanium-oauth2-client/README.md

 # titanium-oauth2-client

 ### This project is ceased and it is probably non-functional.
 Please try to find an alternative before you waste time with this OAuth2 client.
-I don't code in Titanium anymore and cannot provide any support.
+I don't code in Titanium anymore and cannot provide you any support.

 Oauth 2.0 Client Module for Titanium Appcelerator Applications